-Among the recent projets de loi presented to the Logislative Corps of France, we note one for indomnifying certain victims of the events of June, 1848.
-Who can these victims, these posthumous vicgranted the usual indomnities to persons whose proputting down Fillibustering schemes ; and denounced of order.
-Who then, wo ask, can be these tardy benethe case, their Eminences the Cardinals of Prague, Gran, and Vienna shall preside over the Episcopal assembly.
+Among the recent projets de loi presented to the Legislative Corps of France, we note one for indomnifying cortain victims of the events of June, 1848.
+Who can these victims, these posthumous victime bo?
+Immediately after the suppression of that disastrous insurrection the National Assembly, at the obliged to hold their tongues.